 Replacement certificates can still be ordered online from our dedicated website Certificates.Scot or by telephone, if necessary, on 01563 576695.

-Due to the current situation, we are having to put certain measures in place to protect our key workers, families and our wider communities in order to ensure that we can continue to provide our critical services in the weeks ahead.
+Due to the current situation, we need to put certain measures in place to protect our key workers, families and our wider communities to make sure that we can continue to provide our critical services.

-We also recommend that mourners do not ‘shake hands’ at the end of interment services.
+We recommend that mourners do not ‘shake hands’ at the end of funeral services.
 We are aware that this is a widely accepted practise however, by avoiding unnecessary contact, we can collectively do our best to reduce the spread of this virus.

-We trust that you will appreciate the need for these measures and thank you, in advance, for your assistance and understanding.
+We trust that you will appreciate the need for these measures and thank you for your assistance and understanding.